BD2KGenomics/cgcloud/README.md

 This step is easy to forget because you often get by without it.

-Specifically, `make develop` is necessary after any of the setup.py or version.py files have changed.
-And `make sdist` is necessary after changes to the agent, spark-tools or mesos-tools subprojects.
+Specifically, `make develop` is necessary after any of the setup.py or version.py files have changed, and `make sdist` is necessary after changes to the agent, spark-tools or mesos-tools subprojects.
 Otherwise, `cgcloud create` will install a stale version of these on the remote box.